 Rain pours down on students waiting to march in

-Students and young people, some taking time off from school and others
+Students and young people, some taking time off from school and

-Youth Strike4Climate, demanding the government and
+Square for the Youth Strike4Climate, demanding the government and

-catastrophic climate change and species
+catastrophic climate change and species extinction.

-They say either we stand up and fight for the planet or there will be no
+They say either we stand up and fight for the planet or there will be

-London.
+march through London.
 I went with them as far as Piccadilly Circus,

 but by then I was getting too wet to continue.